 A T-bone accident (aka side-impact collision) happens when one car crashes head-on into the side of another car.
 These accidents mostly happen at intersections and involve drivers traveling perpendicular to one another, and injuries can be severe.
 Get help from a T-bone car accident lawyer if you have been in a collision.

-Why Are T-Bone Accidents So Serious?
+Why Are T-Bone Accidents so Serious?

 Car manufacturers have developed many safety features to minimize the injuries suffered in car accidents.
-These include improved bumpers, seat belts and driver and passenger seat airbags.
+These include improved bumpers, seat belts, and driver and passenger seat airbags.
 If your car suffers an impact in the front or rear, there is a considerable distance between the point of impact and your body.

 But if you are “T-boned,” the force of the accident hits the side of your car, where there is much less protection.
 Many cars do not have side airbags, and there isn’t much separating your body and the point of impact.
 This means that T-bone accidents are some of the most dangerous collisions of all.

 T-bone accidents can cause severe and permanent injuries like traumatic brain injuries and spinal cord injuries.
-They can damage bones, tissues and organs, causing long hospital stays, surgeries and lasting complications.
-And a significant number of T-bone accidents are fatal.
+They can damage bones, tissues, and organs, causing long hospital stays, surgeries, and lasting complications.

 Why Is It Hard to Tell Who Is at Fault in a T-Bone Accident?

 Many people automatically assume that the driver who plowed into the side of another car is the one at fault, but that’s not necessarily true.
-In many T-bone accidents, the position of the cars is simply a matter of timing, or which car got to the center of the intersection first.
+In many T-bone accidents, the position of the cars is simply a matter of timing or which car got to the center of the intersection first.

 T-bone accidents are also complicated because the factors involved may not be obvious at first.
 For example, a T-bone collision at a traffic light may be caused by a malfunction in the light.
 The driver who had the right of way might have avoided the accident if she had not been texting while driving.